kmkingdon/collaborating-kyle-and-kevin/readme.md

 ### Task 4: Kevin
 You should create an array of numbers in a Javascript file, if there isn't one.
 Write a function that generates a sum.

+### Task 5: Kyle
+You should edit an HTML file.
+Add a recipe that you like using lists.